This post may contain affiliate links, which means if you click through and purchase something using our links, we receive a small commission.

 For example, one of my favorite affiliate products is ConvertKit.
 They are an email marketing platform that I love.
 Their email service allows you to test subject lines for your broadcasts which leads to higher open rates, and therefore, more people to potentially buy from you.

 But do you know what I love most about them?
 Their affiliate program.

 For every person who signs up for ConvertKit under me, I earn 30% of whatever they pay, every month.
 And it is at no additional cost to my subscribers.
 As a matter of fact, I can offer them discounts.
 Like if you use my link below, you can expect to get a 30-day trial of ConvertKit.
 Baller, right?

-There are so many affiliate programs are fair like this.
-Actually, keep a full list of affiliate programs like to work with.?
+There are so many affiliate programs out there like this.
+Actually, keep a full list of affiliate programs like to work with.